keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

   [AnalysisValueTemplate](../yaml-crd-ref/analysisvaluetemplate.md))
   each support an optional `namespace` field.
-  The `Analysis` resource references the `AnalysisDefinition` resource, which then references the `AnalysisValueTemplate` resource.
+  The `Analysis` resource references the `AnalysisDefinition` resource, which then references the `AnalysisValueTemplate` resources.

   * If the `namespace` is not set explicitly, the `AnalysisDefinition` and `AnalysisValueTemplate` resources